-Food a Fact of Life - Providing free resources about healthy eating, cooking, food and farming for children and young people aged 3 to 18 years.
+School Wellbeing - Support for schools to help Food a Fact of Life - Providing free resources about children and young people to effectively manage their healthy eating, cooking, food and farming for children and lives and wellbeing. young people aged 3 to 18 years.

-BEAT Eating disorders - Charity supporting people to overcome eating disorders.
+PSHE Association - Resource library including BEAT Eating disorders - Charity supporting people to lesson plans and assessment tools to help schools overcome eating disorders. develop their PSHE curriculum.